GBProductions/train-system/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_{Train System is a program to map a train system, allowing train system operators to add, update, and delete information.
+Train riders can view information regarding the time and location they can ride a train.}_

 ## Setup/Installation Requirements

-* _This is a great place_
+* _This is a_
 * _to list setup instructions_
 * _in a simple_
 * _easy-to-understand_